jb-workshops-taught/python-notebook-coding-intro/README.md

 # python-notebook-coding-intro
 Curriculum for an adult "hour of code" experience using iPython Notebooks for minimal setup required.

-This is use with http://www.codeforanyone.com/codergirl/
+This is for use with http://www.codeforanyone.com/codergirl/